 DevOps brings together tools, processes, and people all in one place, which helps convert an organization into one entity.
 The cultural shift brought on by this combination will be the backbone of DevOps.
 It may change the culture of your company by converting it into one of the most difficult challenges you can ever face.
 You can do that by introducing new procedures and policies.
 While you will find success in the beginning, failing to change your organizational culture means failure in the DevOps implementation proposal in general.

-Successful DevOps is a companywide movement, which starts with the top-level management and goes all the way down to the staff.
+Successful DevOps is a companywide movement that starts with the top-level management and goes all the way down to the staff.
 You must ensure that all operations personnel and developers understand the value that comes with the organization before you can bring them all in one place.
-One of the best ways to do that is by rewarding teams for delivering outstanding customer service.
+One of the best ways to do that is by rewarding DevOps teams for delivering outstanding customer service.

-Most businesses ask developers to work on-call, so they understand the various operational challenges.
+Most businesses ask developers to work on-call so that they understand the various operational challenges.
 However, most choose to expedite the cultural shift through rock-star operations staff and developers, who can encourage other team members.

-To ensure success, the deployment pipeline must focus on continuous deployment, testing, development, and integration into one entity.
-This is probably the main challenge in DevOps implementation.
+The deployment pipeline must focus on continuous deployment, testing, development, and integration into one entity to ensure success.
+This is probably the main challenge in DevOps application.
 You can do that by: